New categories in the product-based shopping experience, category and classification changes, and item specifics to help buyers find your items.

 To add a product to the eBay catalog, provide comprehensive and accurate information so that the product is discoverable in search and buyers will have all the information they need to make a buying decision.
 Clear and accurate information also enhances the appeal of a product to buyers.
 When available, provide GTIN, Brand, MPN item specifics.
 The title should be clear and accurate, and the product image(s) should be high quality, with no graffiti or watermarks.
 A product description is helpful but not required.
 Learn more about catalog best practices.

-What details should not be included when I add new, or suggest edits to products in the eBay catalog?
+What details should not be included when I add new, or contribute product updates to the eBay catalog?

 Do not include information that belongs in the listing such as condition, price, shipping, returns, seller information, or custom modifications made to the product.
 You will be prompted to provide this information later in the listing flow.